Solar-network/docs/docs/desktop-wallet/user-guides/ledger-doc.md

 Install the Solar app on your Ledger device to manage and stake your SXP using the [Solar Desktop Wallet](https://solar.org/#wallet).
 The Solar app is developed and supported by the [Solar community](https://solar.org/community).

-> SXP accounts can not be added Ledger Live.
+> SXP accounts cannot be added to Ledger Live.

 # Before you start